mxrcochxvez/react-movie-search/README.md

 - **Architecture clarity**: Separating `movies/` and `shared/` showed a scalable approach while still keeping things lightweight.
 - **Clean UI components**: I kept the UI functional but made sure the layout and cards were easy to scan, with hover effects and gradient overlays for readability.
 - **Reusable GraphQL service**: I abstracted the Apollo client into a reusable service, which makes the app more flexible if endpoints or auth flows change.
 - **Testability with Singletons**: I used the singleton pattern for service classes (e.g. `MoviesService`, `GraphQLService`), which makes them easy to inject, mock, or replace in tests without rewriting client code.
 This helps ensure the architecture is both maintainable and test-friendly as the project grows.
+- **Choosing GraphQL over REST**: I opted for the GraphQL API because it is more type-explicit and pairs well with TypeScript.
+It also scales well, is fast, and gave me more precise control over the data being fetched.
+An added benefit was that it allowed me to bypass some of the automatic caching behaviors of Next.js's `fetch` API, making my data flow more predictable.

 ## What I struggled with & learned
 I struggled with preserving query parameters across pagination and filtering.
 Initially, navigating to the next page would clear the search or genre filters.